 I tried using the masking tape for the curved surface released from Tamiya.
 The normal type masking tape was enough for these small windows, anyway, I would like to check the feeling.
 Because it stretches a little like the vinyl, it is likely to fit well on some degree of the curves.

 Between a spinner and the main body, I think there is a little gap, I sharpened the inside center of the spinner.
 That reminds me, I forgot to do working a propeller movable smoothly when blowing.

 Now I’m sanding the surface and re-carved the mold, the next is painting.
 The adhesive strength of the tape on the canopy declines when I leave it too much, and the masking tape seems to have been peeled off, I want to paint it early.

 I painted white for the base color to have vivid yellow.

 I used the RLM65 light blue of the Mr. color No.115.

-I think it takes much longer time for masking and use up much tape, the blowing time is not so long.
+I think it takes a much longer time for masking and uses up much tape, the blowing time is not so long.
 I cannot paint neatly when I skimp.